 High Intent Keywords

-High intent keywords, also known as ‘buyer keywords’, are keywords that indicate that the searcher wants to purchase something or complete some other kind of transaction, such as apply for a credit card or make an appointment.
+High intent keywords, also known as ‘buyer keywords’, are usually transactional keywords.
+They are keywords that indicate that the searcher wants to purchase something

 Of course, some transactional keywords have higher intent than others.